Mel Ramsden: Life and work

-As a member of Art & Language in 1972, Ramsden participated in Documenta 5 in Kassel with the project "Index 0001" in the department Idea + Idea/Light, together with the Art & Language artists Terry Atkinson, David Bainbridge, Ian Burn, Charles Harrison, Harold Hurrell, Michael Baldwin and Joseph Kosuth.
+As a member of Art & Language in 1972, Ramsden participated in Documenta 5 in Kassel, Germany with the project "Index 0001" in the department Idea + Idea/Light, together with the Art & Language artists Terry Atkinson, David Bainbridge, Ian Burn, Charles Harrison, Harold Hurrell, Michael Baldwin and Joseph Kosuth.
 With Art & Language he was also represented at Documenta 6 (1977), Documenta 7 in 1982 and Documenta X in 1997.

-Since 1977, Baldwin and Ramsden have continued Art & Language as a project.
-In the meantime, an extensive body of work of objects and images has been created.
-Many texts were written with Charles Harrison and Michael Baldwin, who has been publishing "Art-Language" since 1971.
+From 1977, Baldwin and Ramsden continued Art & Language as a project.
+During this time, an extensive body of work of objects and images was created.
+Many texts were written with Charles Harrison and Michael Baldwin, who published "Art-Language" from 1971.

-Ramsden currently lives in Middleton Cheney near Banbury, England.
+Ramsden later lived in Middleton Cheney near Banbury, England.
+He died on 23 July 2024, at the age of 79.